fraterrisus/walkthroughs/aethus/items.md

 {% endaethusitem %}
 {% aethusitem 'Pangimony' %}

-*Where:* Mined from several different nodes throughout the caves, or [prospected] from [Kaloxite Geodes].
+*Where:* Mined from several different nodes throughout the caves, or [prospected](#prospecting-bench) from [Kaloxite Geodes](#kaloxite-geode).

-Gemstones are for selling ($250 / $312 / $375).
+Gemstones are for selling ($250 and up).

 {% endaethusitem %}
 {% aethusitem 'Personal Keycard' %}

-Issued to various members of the Lost World staff.
-You'll spend the middle game looking for several of these in order to unlock a series of doors, mostly culminating at the **Facility Kappa** dam control room.
+*Where:* Issued to various members of the Lost World staff.
+You'll spend the middle game looking for several of these in order to unlock a series of doors, mostly culminating at the Kappa dam control room.

 {% endaethusitem %}
 {% aethusitem 'Petroleum Fuel' %}